Macchiato vs Latte

 In contrast, lattes provide a more versatile experience, as they can be infused with various flavors such as cocoa, vanilla, or caramel, allowing for a broader range of taste options.

-Both macchiatos and lattes can be made with a single or double shot of espresso, which will affect the caffeine content.
+Both macchiatos and lattes are made with a single or double shot of espresso, so the caffeine content in both drinks is the same.
 A standard 1-ounce (30-ml) shot of espresso contains around 63 mg of caffeine and the double shot has 120-130 mg of caffeine.

 As expected, Lattes have more calories than Macchiatos as they are prepared with a large quantity of milk.